beestat/app/README.md

 - Rewrote entire frontend to not be a heap of garbage

 ### Other Notes:
-Upon logging in all thermostat data will re-sync as there is new data added that was not synced previously.
-Because of this, historical oudoor weather data (Prior to April 2018) is lost due to ecobee's switching of weather providers.
-This data may be restored at a later date as the original copy of that data was retained in beestat.
+- Upon logging in all thermostat data will fully re-sync as there is new data added that was not synced previously.

+### Known Issues:
+- Re-sync is causing historical weather data (before April 2018) to be missing as ecobee no longer has this data
+- Re-sync is causing historical thermostat data (before May 2017) to sometimes be missing as ecobee is no longer reporting this data

 ### Beestat 1.0 (5/8/2018)
 #### Bug Fixes: